adnanshariff9/Flight_ticket_booking_system/README.md

-# Flight_ticket_booking_system
-A simple full stack web project on Flight ticket booking system,That seamlessly integrates Create, Read, Update, and Delete (CRUD) functionalities, offering a user-friendly interface for managing flight-related data, Using Java, JDBC, MySql, JavaScript, CSS and HTML...
+Developed a streamlined full-stack web application for a Flight Ticket Booking System, seamlessly integrating Create, Read, Update, and Delete (CRUD) functionalities.
+The project boasts a user-friendly interface, enabling efficient management of flight-related data.
+Utilizing Java, JDBC, MySQL, JavaScript, CSS, and HTML, I created a simple yet powerful solution.

-To go to homepage, go the web folder and click on home.html to get all pages running in their required order.
+Navigation to the homepage is straightforward; simply access the 'web' folder and click on 'home.html' to launch all pages in their intended order.
+The project supports both admin and user panels, with the database included for reference, containing administrator and user passwords.

-The environments and softwares i have used for this project are:
-*NetBeans 8.2
-*MySql 5.5

-it has both admin and user panel. the datbase is also uploaded here, check it for passwords of administrator and users.

-if facing issues in backend connectivity, upload the rar file of MySql 5.5 in the libraries part of your netbeans project. this project does not have a payment gateway.
+For seamless backend connectivity, consider uploading the MySQL 5.5 RAR file to the libraries section of your NetBeans project if any issues arise.
+Please note that this project does not include a payment gateway, focusing on core functionalities for an enhanced user experience.